Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 ## pytest-xdist

 To speed up tests we `pip install pytest-xdist`.

+We will cover this in PyTest 102.

 ## screenshots folder

-If we are using some image, video and traceback Playwright features, we cann add a `screenshots` folder, (or any name we choose).
+If we are using some image, video and traceback Playwright features, we can add a `screenshots` folder, (or any name we choose).

 `test_08_download.py` uses the `screenshot` folder.